This one simple change can help you lose weight and prevents diabetes!

 Second example: if public health policy points out the fact that shift work is obesigenic and increases the risk of diabetes and breast cancer, would this mean that any public servant doing shift work (firefighters, police, etc) and our military men and women should be compensated for that increased risk?

-Does the link between mood disorders and light at night mean that cell phone and computer manufacturers could be sued for the increased risk of depression, suicide, bipolar disorder, cancer, obesity, and diabetes?
+Does the link between mood disorders and light at night mean that cell phone and computer manufacturers could be sued for an increased risk of depression, suicide, bipolar disorder, cancer, obesity, and diabetes?
 If Google knows about the harms of light at night, yet actively tries to addict teens to watching more YouTube videos at night, do they have any responsibility (ethically?) to mitigate those harms?

 If I put on my even more tin-foil lined conspiracy hat, I would probably want to point out that Apple seems to be doing a few things to cover their butts on the whole issue of light at night.
-Not only did they include ‘night shift’ as a feature a few years ago, they have quietly included a way that you can set your iOS device to completely shift to red with a click of the button.
+Not only did they include ‘night shift’ as a feature a few years ago, but they have also quietly included a way that you can set your iOS device to completely shift to red with a click of the button.
 Thus they can always point out that the feature was available, even if the public didn’t know to use it.

 Want to read the research that backs up my wild theories?
 Check out my previous articles on circadian rhythm and health effects of light at night: